 The Physician Effectiveness Project FAQ’s

-Q: What is The Physician Effectiveness Project?
+Q: Who's behind The Physician Effectiveness Project?

 Q: What types of skills and tools will I see inside The Project?